cheesasaurus/ProfuselyViolentProgression/BepInExPlugins/LoadoutLockdown/README.md

 ### Rulesets

-There are 5 initial rulesets found in `(VRisingFolder)/BepInEx/config/LoadoutLockdown/rulesets/`
+There are 5 initial rulesets found in `(VRisingFolder)/BepInEx/config/LoadoutLockdown/`

 - `MyRuleset` - The default ruleset used.
 Feel free to edit it.
 - `Example_Default` - Default ruleset used to initially set up MyRuleset.
-- `Example_FishersFantasy` - Same behaviour as the vanilla game, but with fishing pole restrictions lifted.
+- `Example_FishersFantasy` - Mostly same behaviour as the vanilla game, but with fishing pole restrictions lifted.
 - `Example_CrutchersCrucible` - "Bans" some overperforming crutch weapons.
 Imposes tradeoffs with weapon selection.
 - `Example_SweatlordsSwag` - Lifts all restrictions.
 Menu-swap between 15 weapons and 3 amulets if you want.